kamilburda/genderbench/README.md

 - `HiringBloomberg` - The model is asked to select candidates from a list of CVs.
 The CVs contain gender-coded names.
 We study which genders tend to win for different occupations.
 [Documentation](https://gender-bench.readthedocs.io/en/latest/probes/hiring_bloomberg.html).

+- `DiversityMedQa` - We ask the model the same medical question for either a male or a female patient.
+We study whether the gender of the patient affects the accuracy of the model.
+[Documentation](https://gender-bench.readthedocs.io/en/latest/probes/diversitymedqa.html).

 ### Creative Writing